joelparkerhenderson/inclusive-language/doc/questions-and-answers.md

 * The client’s project manager took me aside privately.

-* She told me that the “Strangler” language had caused serious problems with two of the women executives on her team
+* She told me that the “Strangler” language had caused problems with two of the women executives.

 * The women were having flashbacks to when they were assaulted and literally strangled.